Spearmint tea has gained popularity as a potential remedy for PCOS symptoms. But what about the oil? Does it hold the same promise?

 1. May Balance Hormones and Improve Hirsutism

-Based on the results of a 2017 animal study, spearmint essential oil reduces:
+Based on the results of a 2017 animal study, spearmint essential oil reduced:

-The study also showed that spearmint oil increases Graafian follicles (which ultimately increases the number viable eggs in the ovaries).
+The study also showed that spearmint oil increased Graafian follicles (which ultimately increases the number of viable eggs in the ovaries).

-To achieve these results, spearmint essential oil (diluted in sesame oil) was given orally to PCOS-induced rats for 20 days.
+To achieve these results, PCOS was induced in rats and then those those rats were given spearmint essential oil (diluted in sesame oil) for 20 days.

 2. Supports Restful Sleep

-Spearmint essential oil can give you relief from this cycle because it contains menthol, which calms the nervous system.
+Spearmint essential oil contains menthol, a compound that calms the nervous system.

 More specifically, menthol acts on the receptors for GABA (gamma aminobutyric acid), a neurotransmitter with calming effects that can reduce anxiety and improve sleep.

 In fact, many people take GABA supplements specifically to improve sleep.
-And many sleep meds, like Ambien, also act on GABA.
+And many sleep meds also act on GABA.

 3. Soothes Cramps and Inflammation

-Just like its sister oil, peppermint, spearmint oil has anti-inflammatory properties.
+Just like its sister oil, peppermint, spearmint oil has anti-inflammatory properties that could ease menstrual cramps.

 One way in which spearmint is thought to ease cramps is by acting on the neurotransmitter GABA (which we discussed in the previous section).